Affiliate Marketing Downsides: Is It Still Worth It?

 Affiliate blogs relying on images, product descriptions, and keywords now find it challenging to compete for search rankings.

-In some cases, search engines may completely remove affiliate sites from search results if they deem the content irrelevant or unhelpful.
+In some cases, search engines may completely remove affiliate sites from their search results if they deem the content to be irrelevant or unhelpful.

 Creating high-quality, informative content now takes more time, effort, and possibly investment for all bloggers.